What is “Chill Out” Radiant Heat? How safe is the product?

 Why is Chill Out Different than any other floor heating system?

-Unlike traditional electrical underfloor heating systems, relying on looped or embedded wires, our unique patented carbon polymer element actually conducts electricity throughout the whole area covered by the element.
+Unlike traditional heated floor systems, relying on looped or embedded wires, our unique patented carbon polymer element actually conducts electricity throughout the whole area covered by the element.
 So your entire floor becomes one huge ultra-efficient radiator.

 Not only that, but because the element is self-regulating, it will automatically direct more energy to colder areas and less to warmer areas, and does this constantly so that the temperature of the entire floor remains constant with the minimum cost.